Post Market Surveillance of Medical Devices

 Medical device manufacturers and their locally appointed dealers (aka economic operators) are required to carry out Post-Market Surveillance (PMS) to ensure the quality and evaluate the safety, performance, and effectiveness of medical devices.
 This means manufacturers and appointed dealers shall actively monitor those medical devices placed on the market in order to protect users and the final consumer (patient) of the medical device.

-Post Market Surveillance of Medical Devices in Singapore, Malaysia, Indonesia, the Philippines, Thailand and Vietnam
+Post Market Surveillance of Medical Devices in Singapore, Malaysia, Indonesia, the Philippines, Thailand, Cambodia and Vietnam

 To do this member countries are required to set up a PMAS (Post Marketing Alert System) which should cover at least:

 However, each ASEAN member is at liberty to legislate for a PMAS to suit their local requirements.
 To find out more about PMS requirements for manufacturers and locally appointed dealers in Singapore, Malaysia, Indonesia, the Philippines, Thailand and Vietnam click on the relevant country page below.

 As such at this point in time (end of 2020), PMS requirements in the AMDD are predominantly reactive reporting as opposed to proactive customer surveys and Post Market Clinical Follow-up (PMCF) studies.
 Nevertheless, as part of good business practice as well as regulatory compliance elsewhere in the world, all manufacturers and their dealers shall develop, implement and maintain systematic procedures to proactively collect and review data gained from medical devices placed on the market in order to identify needs for Corrective and Preventive Actions (CAPA).

 How Andaman Medical can help you with your post market surveillance: